Personal Grants for Single Mothers: Top 7 for Mom

 When it comes to funding your childcare needs or helping out with other expenses, personal grants can come in handy.

 But what type of grant do you want?
-Which grants can help single mothers like yourself and how can you get one?
+Which grants can help single mothers like yourself, and how can you get one?

 Top 7 Personal Grants for Single Mothers

-1) Shane Hummus
+1. Shane Hummus

 This is a personal grant for single mothers administered by the charitable organization CARE.
 It provides financial assistance to help cover basic needs such as food, clothing, and shelter.

-2) The Grants for Single Mothers Program
+2. The Grants for Single Mothers Program

-This program offered by the United States Small Business Administration (SBA) provides loans and other forms of assistance to small business owners who are also single mothers.
-This can include help with starting or expanding a business, accessing capital, or obtaining training and education.
+This program, offered by the United States Small Business Administration (SBA) provides loans and other assistance to small business owners who are also single mothers.

-3) The Pregnant Women Grant Program
+3. The Pregnant Women Grant Program

-It is offered by seven different organizations including UNICEF USA and the March of Dimes Foundation.
+It is offered by seven different organizations, including UNICEF USA and the March of Dimes Foundation.
 These grants provide financial assistance to pregnant women who need it most, including those who are living in poverty or have health-related issues.

-4) The Arts Women Grant
+4. The Arts Women Grant

-5) The American Association of University Women (AAUW) scholarships
+5. The American Association of University Women (AAUW) scholarships

 This organization offers a number of grants and scholarships specifically for women who want to pursue higher education.
 These awards range from $500 to $10,000 and are available for students at all levels, including graduate school.

-6) The Philanthropy Women
+6. The Philanthropy Women

-7) Visa Startup Cup Programs
+7. Visa Startup Cup Programs

 If you are interested in other grants, check out our detailed article on Grants for Skin Removal Surgery.

-How to Apply for Personal Grants for Single Mothers?
+How to Apply for Personal Grants for Single Mothers

 Follow these steps to apply for Personal Grants for Single Mothers: